Azure/azure-devtestlab/samples/ClassroomLabs/Scripts/LinuxGraphicalDesktopSetup/GNOME_MATE/ReadMe.md

 These scripts have been tested with:
 - Ubuntu 18.04 LTS to install GNOME\Xrdp and MATE\X2Go.
-- Ubuntu 20.04 LTS and 21.04 with GNOME\Xrdp installed.
+- Ubuntu 20.04 LTS and 21.04 to install GNOME\Xrdp.
-- Ubuntu 20.04 LTS with MATE\X2Go installed.
+- Ubuntu 20.04 LTS to install MATE\X2Go.

 NOTE: X2Go isn't compatible with GNOME which is why Xrdp must be used.
 See X2Go's list of [compatible desktop environments](https://wiki.x2go.org/doku.php/doc:de-compat) for more information.
 Also, X2Go packages aren't currently available for Ubuntu 21.04.